Stewmath/oracles-randomizer-ng/doc/ages_hard_guide.md

 ## Dungeons

-- Reach the item on a "shelf" in the D2 sidescroller by placing a block with the cane, riding the Thwomp, and using seeds or a bomb boost to cross the gap. [[Video (seed)]](https://imgur.com/WvhLkeV) [[Video (bomb)]](https://www.youtube.com/watch?v=2BwkmYC3mt0)
+- D2: Reach the item on a "shelf" in the sidescroller room by placing a block with the cane, riding the Thwomp, and using seeds or a bomb boost to cross the gap. [[Video (seed)]](https://imgur.com/WvhLkeV) [[Video (bomb)]](https://www.youtube.com/watch?v=2BwkmYC3mt0)
-- Clip through a shutter door in D2 by standing on the button that opens the door, pushing a Moblin into the doorway, and switching with the Moblin.
+- D2: Clip through a shutter door by standing on the button that opens the door, pushing a Moblin into the doorway, and switching with the Moblin.
 You need to screen transition immediately after landing; otherwise you'll be treated as if falling into a pit. [[Video]](https://imgur.com/MlG2BsD)
-- Break the northwest crystal in D3 using the switch hook.
+- D3: Break the northwest crystal using the switch hook.
   [[Video]](https://imgur.com/Npbaxgl)
-- Hit the lever for the vanilla D3 boss key chest using a spin slash through the wall. [[Video]](https://imgur.com/z33pbqo)
+- D3: Hit the lever for the vanilla boss key chest using a spin slash through the wall. [[Video]](https://imgur.com/z33pbqo)
-- Hit levers for the bridges in D3 by:
+- D3: Hit levers for the bridges by:
 	1. Using boomerang + seeds or feather in the first room.
 	2. Using a bush + bracelet + toss ring + seeds or feather + a pot in the first room.